-ECD 203 Growth and Development II Lec.
-2 Lab.
-3 Cr.
-3
+ECD 203 Growth and Development II

 This course is an in-depth study of preschool children growing and developing in today's world.
 Focus is on "total" development of the child with emphasis on physical, social, emotional, cognitive, and nutritional areas of development.
 Developmental tasks and appropriate activities are explored in the course.
-Each 3 credit hours consist of 2.5 lecture hours per week and 1.5 lab hours in various childcare settings per week.